- The average cost of car insurance in Illinois is $1,938 a year or $162 per month, based on our data analysis.

 Compare car insurance quotes in Illinois

-Start your search for the best car insurance policy in Illinois by getting quotes from several insurers for comparison.
+Compare the best car insurance options in Illinois by getting quotes from different insurance companies.

 Below are the details of Illinois car insurance companies and their annual premiums.